Are you looking for a delicious and healthy way to cook frozen vegetables? Can you steam frozen vegetables in a steamer?

 If there’s too much, it will take longer for your veggies to cook through.
 Similarly, when it’s not enough, they won’t get cooked through, either.

-Most importantly, when steaming frozen vegetables, remember that every veggie has its unique texture preferences, so experiment with different cooking times until you find one that best suits you.
+Most importantly, when steaming frozen vegetables, remember that every veggie has unique texture preferences, so experiment with different cooking times until you find one that best suits you.

 To prepare them for steaming, place the desired amount of vegetables in a colander or mesh strainer and rinse them under cold water until all the ice has melted.